Updated June 14, 2023

 1. Take the processing to where the data lives

-There is a lot of data, and you need to blend the data every time before you transfer it.
+There is a lot of data; you must blend it every time before transferring it.
 Appoint an agent in the host platform so that all the process is done locally before the data is transferred.
-By moving the processing system to where the data lives will reduce the movement of the data through the network, which in turn will save time.
+Moving the processing system to where the data lives will reduce the movement of the data through the network, which in turn will save time.

 2. Leverage all the platforms based on their design

-If you are making investments in modern data platforms, every platform will have a default set of functions and workloads.
+If you invest in modern data platforms, every platform will have a default set of functions and workloads.
 It uses those default functions within the platform.
 In this way, the performance of the data blending can be improved, and the data movement can be reduced.